 With touches like oversized copper bathtubs, British campaign desks, Indian crystal chandeliers, and walk-in fireplaces, the place is at turns eclectic and grand, and absolutely perfect.
 These snaps will give you some idea of just how divine it is.

-The superlatives tend to fly in Micato’s Africa when our guests see the most beautiful creature or discover the most gorgeous view or captivating moment – and they’re not wrong, because that’s just how it is on safari.
+The superlatives tend to fly in Micato’s Africa when our guests see the most beautiful creature or discover the most gorgeous view or captivating moment – and they’re not wrong, because that’s just how it is on a luxury African safari.

 So I don’t mind telling you that one of the coolest things we’ve ever done is watching “Out of Africa” while sipping Champagne and dining al fresco at Finch Hattons Luxury Tented Camp in the lovely, legendary Tsavo West National Park.